-- Use long-handled utensils to help you avoid burns and splatters.
+- Use long-handle utensils to help avoid burns and splatters.

 - Wear safe clothing.
-Don’t wear clothing with hanging shirttails, frills, or apron strings that can catch fire.
+Don’t wear loose or baggy clothing that could easily catch fire.

-- Use a flame-retardant mitt when adjusting hot vents.
+- Use a thick flame-retardant mitt when adjusting hot vents.

 - Don’t move a hot grill.
 It’s easy to stumble or drop it, and serious burns could result.